-5. The Council's draft School Admissions Policy 2025/2026 (see Appendix 1) was issued for consultation on 04 December 2023 to all those the Council
+5. The Council's draft School Admissions Policy 2025/2026 (see Appendix 1) was issued for consultation on 04 December 2023 to all those the Council are required to consult with as set out in the Welsh Government's School Admissions Code (Headteachers, Governing Bodies, Diocesan Directors,

-- 6. The proposed changes to the arrangements for 2025/2026 compared to the arrangements for 2024/2025, relate to the following: - Deletion of the section on children in receipt of a statement of Special Educational Needs (SEN) - Clarification on coordinated school admission arrangements - Clarification on changing school during the academic year - Information on admission arrangements for Ysgol Gynradd Groeswen Primary School - Clarification on compelling medical/compelling social grounds - Addition of paragraph on siblings in the same school year who are not multiple birth siblings - Clarification on submission of documents relating to a Child's Home Address - Changes to Published Admission Numbers, where applicable. - 7.
+- neighbouring Local Education Authorities).
+The consultation closed on 19 January 2024. - 6.
+The proposed changes to the arrangements for 2025/2026 compared to the arrangements for 2024/2025, relate to the following: - Deletion of the section on children in receipt of a statement of Special Educational Needs (SEN) - Clarification on coordinated school admission arrangements - Clarification on changing school during the academic year - Information on admission arrangements for Ysgol Gynradd Groeswen Primary School - Clarification on compelling medical/compelling social grounds - Addition of paragraph on siblings in the same school year who are not multiple birth siblings - Clarification on submission of documents relating to a Child's Home Address - Changes to Published Admission Numbers, where applicable. - 7.
 The policy was published on the Council website with details of how responses could be submitted which provided an opportunity for any interested parties to comment.
 Responses were requested to be returned by 19 January 2024. - 8.
-Details of the consultation were promoted via social media and schools. - Proposed oversubscription criteria for 2025/2026 are set out on pages 10, 13 and 15 of Appendix 1.
+Details of the consultation were promoted via social media and schools. - 9.
+Proposed oversubscription criteria for 2025/2026 are set out on pages 10, 13 and 15 of Appendix 1.
 The oversubscription criteria remain unchanged, but changes have been made to how applications are assessed against them.